KTheXIII/embedded_system/C/Bitwise.md

 # Bitwise Operations

-Introduction to bitwise operations and how the binary numbers works.
+Introduction to bitwise operations and how the binary and hexadecimal numbers works.

 ## Table of Contents